Super-Protocol/docs/testnet/Marketplace/marketplace-walkthrough.md

   <img width="807" height="403" src={require('./../images/marketplace_2.png').default}/>
 </p>

-Besides the descriptions, you can also see in the Restricted tab that this Solution offer requires another offer: a NodeJS base image.
+You can also see in the **Restricted** tab that this Solution requires another offer: a NodeJS base image.
 It is added to Order automatically.

 <div style={{'background-color':'#F8E6D0',padding: 12 + 'px'}}>
 <b>Step 2a.
 Add a Dataset</b><br/>